BastianPietras/bastianpietras.github.io/_projects/4QIFgap.markdown

 to generate oscillations is unknown.

-Traditionally, firing rate models have been proposed to describe the collective dynamics of large populations of neurons and to obtain a mechanistic understanding underlying neural computations.
+Traditionally, firing rate models have been proposed to describe the collective dynamics of large populations of neurons and to obtain a mechanistic understanding of neural computations.
 But traditional mean-field theories, besides other major limitations, are incompatible with electrical synapses.
-Towards developing a mean-field theory that can incoporate gap junctions, a novel approach has recently been proposed by Ernest Montbrio, Diego Pazo, and Alex-Roxin, which is related to the Ott-Antonsen ansatz for coupled oscillators.
+Towards developing a mean-field theory that can incoporate gap junctions, a novel approach has recently been proposed by Ernest Montbri&oacute;, Diego Paz&oacute;, and Alex Roxin, which is related to the Ott-Antonsen ansatz for coupled oscillators.
 They showed by a unique example of exact mean-field reduction how to link the microscopic dynamics of quadratic integrate-and-fire (QIF) spiking neurons to an exact macroscopic mean-field description.
 The resulting firing-rate model, which has been coined "next-generation neural mass model" is (1) exactly derived